 TMS Therapy Insurance Coverage

-We accept Aetna, Blue Cross Blue Shield, BCBS Federal, BCBS Athem, Cigna and United Health Care.
+We accept Aetna, Blue Cross Blue Shield, BCBS Federal, BCBS Anthem, and Cigna.

 Since the FDA clearance of TMS in 2008, insurance coverage for eligible patients has increased significantly.
 Currently, there are over 80 coverage polices for TMS.
 Although TMS is not a first line of treatment, it is an alternative option for those who are not responding to or cannot tolerate medications.
 Patients are encouraged to speak directly with their Doctor or Doctor’s staff regarding any specific insurance questions.
 Patients can also contact a Reimbursement Specialist and receive assistance with understanding insurance coverage and verifying insurance benefits.